-To identify potential cases and ensure timely management of symptoms, we conduct syndromic surveillance at the household level.
-The eight tier mechanism entails detection, management and follow-up.
+To identify potential cases and ensure timely management of symptoms, syndromic surveillance is conducted at the household level.
+An eight-tier mechanism entails detection, management and follow-up.

 Anecdotal reports, which we refer to as the ‘word of mouth’ approach, is the primary source of data on potential cases.
-When community members report a potential case, our CHWs coordinate a household visit with the consent of the individual showing symptoms.
+When community members report a potential case, our network of community health workers coordinate a household visit with the consent of the individual showing symptoms.

-At the household, CHWs collect data on a digital platform using a structured questionnaire.
+At the household level, health workers collect data on a digital platform using a structured questionnaire.
 The predetermined algorithm confirms suspected cases and assigns risk levels.
-The data is uploaded to the case data dashboard, while the CHW connects with a doctor via our dedicated telemedicine service.
+The data is uploaded to the case data dashboard, while the health worker connects with a doctor via our dedicated telemedicine service.
 The doctor determines the severity of symptoms, prescribes medication and recommends testing when necessary.
-Irrespective of the risks of the suspected case, CHWs advice on quarantine and isolation protocols.
+Irrespective of the risks of the suspected case, health workers advise on quarantine and isolation protocols.

 Health workers and telemedicine doctors conduct follow-ups on regular intervals and facilitate hospital referrals when symptoms escalate.
 Suspected case data accumulated on the dashboard is used to facilitate decision making of government agencies.